jwt/ruby-jwt/README.md

 ### JSON Web Key (JWK)

 JWK is a JSON structure representing a cryptographic key.
-This gem currently supports RSA, EC and HMAC keys.
+This gem currently supports RSA, EC, OKP and HMAC keys.
+OKP support requires [RbNaCl](https://github.com/RubyCrypto/rbnacl) and currently only supports the Ed25519 curve.

 To encode a JWT using your JWK: